 Some quick tips:

-- Keep track of the homeruns (wire pulls from a device to the panel) you pull back to the panel and if they have a outlet on that circuit.
-This circuit will require an archfault most likely (again depends on the exemptions).
-It can be a pain to try and find all the circuits that require an archfault at the end and nothing is marked.
+- Keep track of the home runs (wire pulls from a device to the panel) you pull back to the panel and if they have an outlet on that circuit.
+This circuit will require an arc-fault most likely (again, it depends on the exemptions).
+It can be a pain to try and find all the circuits that require an arc-fault at the end, and nothing is marked.

 - Try to keep your lighting and outlet circuits separated.

-- On roughin finish all your connections in your boxes.
+- On rough-in, finish all your connections in your boxes.
 If there needs to be pigtails or connections made, do them now (don’t be lazy).
-Because when you come back on finishing and can’t remember you’ll be going around toning and doing continuity test to find wires.
-I even strip the ends of the wires, this way on finishing you don’t have a bunch of ends to pick up off the floor.
+Because when you come back on finishing and can’t remember, you’ll be going around toning and doing a continuity test to find wires.
+I even strip the ends of the wires; this way, on finishing, you don’t have a bunch of ends to pick up off the floor.

-- REMEMBER – 2018 code is here, and it has a a whole wack of changes, additions and deletions.
-One in particular is with switching.
-Each switch must have its neutral brought to the device box as well.
+- REMEMBER – 2018 code is here, and it has a whole wack of changes, additions, and deletions.
+One, in particular, is with switching.
+Each switch must have it’s neutral brought to the device box as well.
 This means no more 2 wire switch legs.

-- When tying wire into a switch box be sure to mark the wires.
-For example notch the wires that are switch legs from the light.
-And mark which wires go together.
-Which travellers go with which wire.
-I tend to twist the wires that go together with each other and roll them into the box
+- When tying the wire into a switch box, be sure to mark the wires.
+For example, notch the wires that are switch legs from the light.
+And mark which wires go together, which travelers go with which wire.
+I tend to twist the wires that go together with each other and roll them into the box.

 - Make sure you push your wires back in the electrical box.
-When it comes time for drywall you don’t want drywaller to end up cutting your wire in the box.
+When it comes time for drywall, you don’t want the drywaller to end up cutting your wire in the box.

-- With the above point in mid, always add a loop at each box.
+- With the above point in mind, always add a loop at each box.
 This is even a code rule.

-For potlight or recessed lighting the days of installing a recessed lighting box are becoming less and less.
-You see before if you wanted a recessed light you would first install a can either ICF or non-ICF depending whether there was insulation and the manufactures rating.
+For potlight or recessed lighting, the days of installing a recessed lighting box are becoming less and less.
+You see before; if you wanted a recessed light, you would first install a can, either ICF or non-ICF depending on insulation and the manufactures rating.

-Then on finishing you would install the trim and light bulb.
-Not to say that these types of fixture don’t have there place.
-But now with technology comes change.
-You can now purchase LED lights the depth of half an inch.
-This suggest they can be installed in many places where shallow depth are required.
-If you are doing new construction it is a good idea to get the metal templates for the LED lighting.
-This way when drywall goes on the drywallers will know exactly where to cutout each hole.
-Also in addition to the benefits listed these lights are LED and therefore draw far less power and can upto 20 years.
+Then on finishing, you would install the trim and light bulb.
+Not to say that these types of fixtures don’t have their place.
+But now, with technology comes change.
+You can now purchase LED lights with a depth of half an inch.
+This suggests they can be installed in many places where shallow depth is required.
+If you are doing new construction, it is a good idea to get the metal templates for the LED lighting.
+This way, when drywall goes on, the drywallers will know exactly where to cut out each hole.
+In addition to the benefits listed, these lights are LED and therefore draw far less power and can up to 20 years.

 Kitchen outlets are to be either 20A devices or split receptacles.
-Nowadays it is more common to run 12/2 and install 20 amp devices.
-More and more applainces draw more power and it is less complicated to install.
-For example if you require a GFCI on a counter it is far cheaper to purchase a 20 A GFI than a 2 pole GFCI breaker.
-Any counter space more than 300mm will require a outlet and there shall be no more than 900mm without an outlet.
+Nowadays, it is more common to run 12/2 and install 20 amp devices.
+More and more appliances draw more power, and it is less complicated to install.
+For example, if you require a GFCI on a counter, it is far cheaper to purchase a 20 A GFI than a 2 pole GFCI breaker.
+Any counter space more than 300mm will require an outlet, and there shall be no more than 900mm without an outlet.
 Also note, there cannot be an outlet directly behind the sink area.
 See section 26-712 for more info.

-Building and electrical code require smoke/carbon detectors.
-See section 32-110 for some information on electrical aspect.
-For instance interlocking of all the smoke detectors is a requirement.
+Building and electrical codes require smoke/carbon detectors.
+See section 32-110 for some information on the electrical aspect.
+For instance, the interlocking of all the smoke detectors is a requirement.
 We can accomplish this by using a 14/3 cable between each detector.
 It also requires the detectors to be feed from a circuit that has lighting on it.
 Usually done by connecting to the hall lighting circuit.
-One reason is if the lights go out we’ll fix them or rather know that they need to be fixed.
-Where if it was an outlet or by themselves it may end up going unnoticed.
+One reason is if the lights go out, we’ll fix them or rather know that they need to be fixed.
+Where if it was an outlet or by themselves, it might end up going unnoticed.

-Also new code requires for detectors to be installed and interconnected in more locations in a dwelling unit.
-In each bedroom you are required to have a smoke detector as well.
+The new code also requires detectors to be installed and interconnected in more locations in a dwelling unit.
+In each bedroom, you are required to have a smoke detector as well.

 Building code and plastic boxes